FAQ

 B. Questions Regarding the Application Process and Packet:

 A few days after you process the University Application through Cal State Apply, the University Admissions and Records office will send you a letter of acknowledgement, which indicates your student number.
 However, if you do not receive the letter that states your student ID number in time to meet application deadline, leave it blank.
-Prioritize meeting the MSOT Program application deadline.
+Prioritize meeting the Program application deadlines.

 2. Can I apply via OTCAS or do I have to apply via Cal State Apply?